Sales Engagement - Gong

 Call scorecards tied to your methodology

-We build Gong Scorecards that map to the specific sales methodology your team uses - whether that is MEDDIC, SPICED, or a custom qualification framework.
-Reviewers score against criteria that match your actual sales motion, not generic talk-time ratios.
-Scores roll up so managers can spot coaching patterns across the whole team, not just individual calls.
+We build Gong Scorecards that map to your sales methodology - MEDDIC, SPICED, or a custom qualification framework.
+Reviewers score against criteria that match your actual motion, not generic talk-time ratios, and scores roll up so managers spot coaching patterns across the whole team.

 Deals board configured for real risk

-Gong's Deals view can surface next step gaps, engagement drops, multi-threading scores, and days since last interaction - but only if the columns, filters, and alerts are set up deliberately.
-We configure the board so a manager can run a pipeline review in fifteen minutes and leave with a prioritized action list, not more questions about data accuracy.
+Gong's Deals view can surface next-step gaps and engagement drops - but only if columns, filters, and alerts are set deliberately.
+We configure the board so a manager runs a pipeline review in fifteen minutes and leaves with a prioritized action list.

 CRM write-back for Gong activity signals

 Gong captures engagement data your CRM never sees unless you build the integration.
-We map Gong's call outcomes, talk ratios, next steps, and key moment flags back into Salesforce or HubSpot fields so that data is available for reporting, lead scoring, and forecasting without anyone copying notes by hand.
+We map call outcomes, talk ratios, next steps, and key-moment flags into Salesforce or HubSpot fields - available for reporting, lead scoring, and forecasting without manual note entry.

 Tracker and alert configuration that gets used

 Gong Trackers are powerful when scoped correctly and noise when they are not.
-We audit or build your tracker library - competitor mentions, pricing discussions, risk phrases, champion language - and wire alerts to the right people at the right stage so they trigger action rather than inbox fatigue.
+We audit or build your tracker library - competitor mentions, pricing discussions, risk phrases - and wire alerts to the right people so they trigger action, not inbox fatigue.

 Forecast and pipeline reporting that reconciles

-We build Gong forecast views and connect them to your CRM opportunity stages so revenue leaders stop maintaining two separate pipeline pictures.
-That includes setting up category definitions, configuring the AI forecast model inputs where applicable, and creating a weekly review cadence your team will actually run.
+We build Gong forecast views and connect them to your CRM opportunity stages so revenue leaders stop maintaining two pipeline pictures - setting category definitions, configuring the AI forecast inputs, and creating a weekly review cadence your team will actually run.

 Coaching workflow and manager enablement

-The most common Gong failure mode is that recordings exist but coaching does not happen.
-We design a repeatable coaching workflow - call selection criteria, scoring cadence, feedback templates, and a library structure - so managers have a system, not just a tool.
-We also run working sessions with managers so they know how to use Gong's coaching features in practice.
+The most common Gong failure is that recordings exist but coaching does not.
+We design a repeatable coaching workflow - call selection, scoring cadence, feedback templates, library structure - and run working sessions so managers have a system they actually use.

 Our framework